-- 3.1 Assembling the Saddle onto the Seatpost: - 1.
-Loosen the seat clamp nuts both sides equally. - 2.
+3.1 - Assembling the Saddle onto the Seatpost:

+- 1. Loosen the seat clamp nut. - 2.
 Insert the seat post into the seat clamp.
-Make sure the seat post is firm against the seat clamp limit. - 3.
-Re-tighten the seat clamp nuts equally on both sides (hand tight). - 4.
-Insert the seat post into the frame seat tube and rotate the seat until the tip of the seat is directly above and in-line with the top tube of the frame.
+Make sure the seat post is firm against the seat clamp limit and seated into the rails of the saddle. - 3.
+Re-tighten the seat clamp nut (hand tight). - 4.
+Insert the seat post into the frame seat tube and rotate the saddle until the top of the saddle is level to the ground.
 You can finish tightening the seat now or after Step 3.2.
 Do not sit, or test saddle until completing Step 3.2!

-- ⚠ WARNING!
-The seat post must be inserted into the seat tube at a depth where the minimum insertion line is not visible! - 3.2 Inserting the Seat/Seatpost Assembly Into the Frame Seat Tube, Quick-Release Seatpost Clamp: - 1.
-Open the seat post quick release lever (Fig.11).
-Insert the seat post into the seat tube to sufficient depth so that the minimum insertion line is no longer showing.
+⚠ WARNING!
+The seat post must be inserted into the seat tube at a depth where the minimum insertion line is not visible!

+3.2 Inserting the Saddle/Seatpost Assembly Into the Frame Seat Tube, Quick-Release Seatpost Clamp:

+- Open the seat post quick release lever (Fig.9).
+Apply a small amount of grease to the seatpost.
+Insert the seat post into the seat tube to sufficient depth so that the minimum insertion line is no longer visible.
 NOTE: The lever should require some force to close.
-If it closes too easily and does not hold the seat post in place, or if the effort to close the clamp is too great, adjust the clamping force by loosening or tightening the adjusting nut on the side opposite the lever.

-2. When you are satisfied with the height of the seat post, close the seat post quick release lever.
-The tightness of the lever is adjusted by rotating the adjustment nut opposite the quick release lever.
+If it closes too easily and does not hold the seat post in place, or if the effort to close the clamp is too great, adjust the clamping force by loosening or tightening the adjusting nut on the side opposite the lever. - 2.
+When you are satisfied with the height of the seat post, close the seat post quick release lever.
+The tightness of the lever is adjusted by rotating the adjustment nut opposite the quick.
 Turn the nut by hand to adjust the tension while holding the lever stable.

-Step 4: Handlebar & Handlebar Stem Assembly (Refer to Figs. 12 & 13)
+Step 4: Handlebar & Handlebar Stem Assembly (Refer to Figs. 10 & 11)